-Asthma is the most common chronic disease and a major non-communicable disease among children.
-According to the Centers for Disease Control and Prevention, more than 5.1 million children below 18 years in the US are diagnosed with childhood asthma.
+Although asthma is a non-communicable disease, it is the most common chronic disease among children.
+As per the Centers for Disease Control and Prevention, nearly 5.1 million children under 18 years experience childhood asthma in the US.

 Risk Factors And Causes Of Asthma In Children